-The Nursing Outcomes Classification (NOC) is a comprehensive, standardized classification of patient/client outcomes developed to evaluate the effects of interventions provided by nurses or other health care professionals.
-Standardized outcomes are essential for documentation in electronic records, for use in clinical information systems, for the development of nursing knowledge and the education of professional nurses.
-An outcome is a measurable individual, family, or community state, behavior or perception that is measured along a continuum and is responsive to nursing interventions.
-The outcomes are developed for use in all settings and with all patient populations.
-Clinical sites used to test the NOC included tertiary care hospitals, community hospitals, community agencies, nursing centers, and a nursing home.
-The outcomes are developed for use in all settings and can be used across the care continuum to follow patient outcomes throughout an illness episode or over an extended period of care.
-Since the outcomes describe patient/client status, other disciplines may find them useful for the evaluation of their interventions.
+The Nursing Outcomes Classification (NOC) is a comprehensive, standardized classification of patient, family and community outcomes developed to evaluate the impact of interventions provided by nurses or other health care professionals.
+Standardized outcomes are essential for documentation in electronic records, for use in clinical information systems, for the development of nursing knowledge and the education of professional nurses and students.
+An outcome is defined as a measurable individual, family, or community state, behavior or perception that is measured along a continuum in response to nursing interventions.
+The outcomes are developed for use in all clinical settings and with all patient populations.
+NOC outcomes can be used across the care continuum to follow patient outcomes throughout an illness episode or over an extended period of time.
+Nurses in tertiary care hospitals, community hospitals, community agencies, nursing centers, and nursing homes evaluated the use of NOC outcomes in their practice as part of a federally funded NIH grant.
+Since the outcomes describe patient, family or community status, other disciplines may find them useful for the evaluation of the interventions they provide to patients.

-The 490 outcomes in Nursing Outcomes Classification (NOC) (5th ed.) are listed in alphabetical order.
-Each outcome has a definition, a list of indicators that can be used to evaluate patient status in relation to the outcome, a target outcome rating, scale(s) to measure patient status, and a short list of references used in the development and refinement of the outcome.
+The 540 outcomes in Nursing Outcomes Classification (NOC) (6th ed.) are listed in alphabetical order in the classification.
+Each outcome has a definition, a list of indicators that can be used to evaluate patient status in relation to the outcome, a target outcome rating, a measurement scale(s) to measure patient status, and a short list of references used in the development and refinement of the outcome.
 A five-point Likert scale is used with all outcomes and indicators.
 A rating of a '5' is always the best possible score and '1' is always the worst possible score.
 Examples of measurement scales used with the outcomes are: 1= Extremely compromised to 5= Not compromised and 1= Never demonstrated to 5= Consistently demonstrated.
-The NOC outcomes are grouped in a coded taxonomy that organizes the outcomes within a conceptual framework to facilitate identifying an outcome.
-The 490 outcomes are grouped into thirty-two classes and seven domains for ease of use.
+The NOC outcomes are grouped in a coded taxonomy that organizes the outcomes within a conceptual framework to facilitate nurses identifying an outcome for use with a patient, family or community.
+The outcomes are grouped into thirty-four classes and seven domains for ease of use.
 The seven domains are: Functional Health, Physiologic Health, Psychosocial Health, Health Knowledge & Behavior, Perceived Health, Family Health, and Community Health.
 Each outcome has a unique code number that facilitates its use in computerized clinical information systems and allows manipulation of data to answer questions about nursing care quality and effectiveness.
 The classification is continually updated to include new outcomes and to revise outcomes based on new research or user feedback.

 The outcomes have been linked to NANDA International diagnoses, to Gordon's functional patterns, to the Taxonomy of Nursing Practice, to Omaha System problems, to resident admission protocols (RAPs) used in nursing homes, to the OASIS System used in home care and to NIC interventions.
 In addition linkages have been developed between the International Classification of Functioning, Disability and Health (ICF) and NOC in an attempt to explore the components of ICF and its international and interdisciplinary use.
 A more in depth look at the linkage between NOC, NIC, and NANDA-I is available in a separate book NOC and NIC Linkages to NANDA-I and Clinical Conditions: Supporting Critical Reasoning and Quality Care.

 NOC is one of the standardized languages recognized by the American Nurses' Association (ANA).
-As a recognized language it meets the language guideline standards set by ANA's Nursing Information and Data Set Evaluation Center (NIDSEC) for information system vendors.
-NOC is included in the National Library of Medicine's Metathesaurus for a Unified Medical Language and in The Cumulative Index to Nursing Literature (CINAHL) and has been approved for use by Health Level 7 Terminology (HL7).
-NOC is currently being mapped into SNOMED (Systemized Nomenclature of Medicine).
-The use of NOC in practice, nursing education, and research is the most accurate indicator of NOC's usefulness.
-NOC is being adopted in a number of clinical sites for the evaluation of nursing practice and is being used in educational settings to structure curricula and teach students clinical evaluation.
+NOC is included in the Unified Medical Language System (UMLS) in the National Library of Medicine (NLM) and in the Cumulative Index to Nursing and Allied Halth Literature (CINAHL).
+NOC is currently being mapped into SNOMED Clinical Term (SNOMED CT).
+The use of NOC in practice, nursing education, and research is the most accurate indicator of the classification’s usefulness.
+NOC has been adopted in a number of clinical sites for the evaluation of nursing practice and is being used in educational settings to structure curricula and teach students clinical evaluation.
 Interest in NOC has been demonstrated in other countries.
-NOC has been translated into Chinese (simplified and traditional), Dutch, French, German, Japanese, Korean, Norwegian, Portuguese, and Spanish and several other translations are in progress.
+NOC has been translated into Chinese (simplified and traditional), Dutch, French, German, Indonesian, Italian, Japanese, Korean, Norwegian, Portuguese, and Spanish and several other translations are in progress.

 Center for Nursing Classification & Clinical Effectiveness

-The University of Iowa, College of Nursing 407 NB
+The University of Iowa, College of Nursing 407 CNB

 Iowa City IA 52242-1121